ariisov/ML-Brands-Recognition/README.md

 Setup

 Install Dependencies
 Ensure you have Python and the necessary libraries installed.
+To create a new environment based on environment.yml file, use the command: conda env create -f environment.yml

 Prepare Data
 First, files are created after the dataset is augmented.
 To do this, run the file PrepareData.py .
 Ensure that the augmented_brands.csv file and augmentedBrandsImages directory are in the correct locations specified in the script.